 Below are some pros and cons of traditional, rectangular sleeping bags:

-Additionally, there are many rectangular bags that are constructed entirely with man-made fibers like polyester.
+Additionally, many rectangular bags are constructed entirely with man-made fibers like polyester.
 These fabrics allow the bags to be lighter weight and more compact when stored.
 Synthetic fabrics also are more water-resistant, silky and cooler.

 In addition to mummy bags, there are a few semi-rectangular (or crossover/hybrid) bags on the market.
 These bags have more of a barrel shape and are designed to be a more general-purpose bag.
 They are primarily for car camping, but can also double as a backpacking bag for shorter trips.
-Typically, they have a greater warmth to weight efficiency than rectangular bags but are roomier than traditional mummy bags.
+Typically, they have greater warmth-to-weight efficiency than rectangular bags but are roomier than traditional mummy bags.

 Size: Is More Room Always Better?